google/fonts/ProjectChecklist.md

 The attached ZIP should contain the README, OFL, FONTLOG and binary font files.
 [github.com/daltonmaag/scope-one](https://github.com/daltonmaag/scope-one) is a good example of this approach.

+- [ ] Convert rich document formats (DOC, RTF, etc) to MarkDown

+For archival of reviews and so on, please convert any offline documents to MarkDown.

 ## Post Release

 - Promote your project on social media